altenwald/ream/README.md

 REAM is an event-sourcing system.

-The REAM server is a simple TCP server that's receiving events from aggregators which are sending the event and a status update.
+The REAM server is a simple TCP server that receives events from aggregators that are sending the event and a status update.
 The idea is:

 - The Aggregator receives a command.
 - The aggregator validates the command and generates: